What Are the Challenges That Are Driving Geopolitical Risk In 2026?

 Let’s talk about a hypothetical scenario.
 If, due to current rising tensions, critical components required for the legacy hardware do not arrive on time, then it will delay operations, resulting in unplanned downtime.
 And this can result in an indefinite pause as legacy systems are ships without lifeboats.

-Legacy systems like IBM AS/400s, HP 3000s, VAX systems, decades-old mainframes, Alpha systems, and other outdated servers.
-Various industry sectors like banking, government, energy, and manufacturing run the most critical operations like financial transactions, managing nuclear facilities, production lines, and more.
+Legacy systems such as IBM AS/400s, HP 3000s, VAX systems, decades-old mainframes, Alpha servers, and other outdated platforms are ticking time bombs.
+Yet, they continue to power critical operations across various sectors.
+Industries such as banking, government, energy, and manufacturing still rely on these outdated systems to run financial transactions, manage nuclear facilities, control production lines, and handle other core functionalities.

 So, now the question is, why haven’t organizations replaced them?
 What are they waiting for?